 7. Elizabeth PIGOTT; named in her father's will, 1615.

 a.
 Anthony LACON.

 A HAREFINCH FAMILY IN CHESHIRE.

-There was a family in Cheshire who may have been part of the PEMBERTON-PIGOTT ancestry.
+There was a family in Cheshire which may have played a part of the PEMBERTON-PIGOTT story.

-John HAREFINCH; of Weaverham, Cheshire; he was probably a Bondsman at the marriage at St Bridget's, Chester, 17 he was of Weaverham when married at St Peter's, Chester, 21 May 1614, to Anne JEYNISON, of the parish of Tarvin, Cheshire ["Marriage Licenses Granted within the Archdeaconry of Chester, Volume LIII, 1907; with issue:
+John HAREFINCH; of Weaverham, Cheshire; he was probably a Bondsman at the marriage of Joan HAREFINCH of Weaverham, at St Bridget's church, Chester, 17 November 1612, to Henry RABORN of Tarvin, Cheshire; John was of Weaverham when he was married at St Peter's, Chester, 21 May 1614, to Anne JEYNISON of the parish of Tarvin, Cheshire ["Marriage Licenses Granted within the Archdeaconry of Chester, Volume LIII, 1907].

 1. John HAREFINCH, baptized at Weaverham, 30 April 1615; his will, dated 30 October 1651, of Cheshire, was proved P.C.C., 27 July 1653 by Robert WARBURTON, John HAREFINCH his father, and Richard his brother [Commonwealth Probate Index, 1652-53]; probably John HAREFINCH of Weaverham who was married at Sandbach, Cheshire, 4 August 1645, to Mary GARNETT of Great Budworth, Cheshire.